 Not every Twitter influencer is going to be a good fit for your brand.

-No matter how many followers they have, or how many likes and retweets they get, if they don’t have the qualities below, it’s not going to be a good match.
+No matter how many followers they have or how many likes and retweets they get, if the influencers you’re interested in don’t possess the qualities below, they’re not going to be a good match for your brand.

 Twitter influencer marketing checklist:

-- Any Twitter influencer that works with your brand should have the same target audience as your brand – at least as a subset.
+- Any Twitter influencer that works with your brand should have the same target audience – at least as a subset.

 - They should genuinely like your brand.
-You might not think of this as a requirement, but trust me – your Twitter influencer will be so much more inspired and create infinitely better content if they truly appreciate your product or brand.
+You might not see this as a requirement, but trust me – your Twitter influencer will be so much more inspired and create infinitely better content if they truly appreciate your product or brand.

 Now, let’s move onto identifying the Twitter influencers who would be a good match for your brand!

-How to identify Twitter influencers that match your brand
+How to identify Twitter influencers who match your brand

-Identifying Twitter influencers that match your brand is a 2-part affair.
-Part one is about tracking down Twitter influencers who already know your brand and like it (because it’s always better to work with friends).
+Identifying Twitter influencers who match your brand is a 2-part affair.
+Part one is about tracking down Twitter influencers who already know your brand and like it (they’ll create better content when they genuinely appreciate your product).
 Part two is about narrowing down the list to identify the TOP Twitter influencer who will be the best match for your brand.
-Social listening plays a key role in both parts.
+Social listening plays a key role here.

 What is social listening?

-Social listening is about paying attention, or listening to, public online conversations about your brand, company, products, or even your competitors – so you can gain key consumer insights.
-It’s a simple concept: by monitoring specific keywords and phrases online, you find out who talks about them, and when and where it happens.
+Social listening is about paying attention to public online conversations about your brand, company, product, or even your competitors – so you can find key customer insights.
+It’s a simple concept: by monitoring relevant keywords and phrases online, you find out who talks about these topics, and when and where it happens.

-Some social media monitoring tools like Brand24 will also give you detailed reports & infographics based on your data, along with access to a wide selection of filters that help you zero in on key pieces of information.
-It definitely beats searching for conversations containing your keywords and phrases manually… across 50+ different platforms and websites.
+Brand24 also gives you detailed reports & infographics based on your data, along with access to a wide selection of filters that help you zero in on key pieces of information.
+It definitely beats searching for conversations containing your keywords manually… across 100+ different platforms and websites.

 This video clip gives you a general overview of social listening:

-Monitor your brand with social listening and get your free report to see where you stand in terms of brand sentiment, customer engagement, influence and social media reach.
-Data from social listening can also be analyzed to improve your customer service, generate leads, create buyer personae, protect your brand reputation, and more.
+Monitor your company online with social listening and get a free report to see where you stand in terms of brand sentiment, customer engagement, influence and social media reach.
+Data from social listening can also be analyzed to improve your customer service, generate leads, create buyer personae, protect your brand reputation and more.

 Part One: Identifying influencers on Twitter who know and like your brand